-&lt;sup>8 Frankel J. "Assimilation and the Jews in Nineteenth-Century Europe: towards a New Historiography?" in J. Frankel and S. Zipperstein, Assimilation and Community.
-The Jews in Nineteenth-Century Europe (Cambridge: Cambridge University Press, 1992), 11-23; Itzkowitz D. "The Jews of Europe and the Limits of Religious Freedom," in R. Helmstadter, Freedom and Religion in Europe and the Americas in the Nineteenth Century (Stanford: Stanford UP, 1997), 150-171, 165 ff.
+14 Jonathan Frankel, "Assimilation and the Jews in Nineteenth-Century Europe: Towards a New Historiography?," in Frankel and Stephen Zipperstein, eds., Assimilation and Community.
+The Jews in Nineteenth-Century Europe (Cambridge: Cambridge University Press, 1992), pp. 11-23; D. Itzkowitz, "The Jews of Europe and the Limits of Religious Freedom," in Helmstadter, ed., Freedom and Religion in Europe, pp. 150-171.